 Unsurprisingly, we shall apply this to the chain map

 where the domain and codomain are both equipped with the $\m$-adic filtrations.
-By \cref{lemgrCF,lemgrCC} these filtrations are complete, and they are obviously exhaustive.
-We already noted that $\hatTheta^1$ preserves the filtrations, so, by Eilenberg--Moore, the generalised \cref{TheoremC} is implied by the following result.
+By Lemmas~\ref{lemgrCF} and~\ref{lemgrCC}, these filtrations are complete, and they are obviously exhaustive.
+We already noted that \smash{$\hatTheta^1$} preserves the filtrations, so, by Eilenberg--Moore, the generalised Theorem~\ref{TheoremC} is implied by the following result.

-\begin{proposition} The map $\hatTheta^1$ induces an isomorphism between the $E_1$ pages of the associated spectral sequences.
+\begin{Proposition} The map \smash{$\hatTheta^1$} induces an isomorphism between the $E_1$ pages of the associated spectral sequences.
 In other words, the associated graded map

-is a quasi-isomorphism. \end{proposition}
+is a quasi-isomorphism. \end{Proposition}